 But even if your own garden is full of low-allergen plants and materials, and you’re doing all you can to keep it asthma-friendly, pollen and mould spores can blow into it from neighbouring gardens, and from even further away than that.

-So it’s worth considering how much effort, and how much money, you want to put into redesigning your garden to make it low allergy.
+It’s worth considering how much effort and money you want to put into redesigning your garden to make it low allergy.

 “Because pollen and mould spores are easily carried in the air, there’s a limit to how much you can reduce allergens in your garden,” says Dr Andy Whittamore.
 “It’s easier to focus on keeping your asthma as well managed as you can so that any garden triggers are not such a problem for you.”

 If you need more support, you can call our Helpline on 0300 222 5800, Mon-Fri, 9-5pm.
 Or, WhatsApp a respiratory nurse on 07378 606 728.